Technology today vs. yesteryear

 Now, internet access is at every cafe accessible through your phone, offline maps can be downloaded and GPS can be used to ascertain your exact location in the world.
 Photos are uploaded to Dropbox, Amazon Prime or Google Drive.
 Instead of postcards, you can post an impersonal pic on Instagram to let people know where you are.
 AirBnB is a preferred method of lodging now and Ubers are used to go from point A to point B.

 Love-hate Relationship with Tech

 You see, I got a smartphone fairly late in life compared to most people, and it would always annoy me when friends were always on their phones.
 Or when friends were constantly updating Facebook, Twitter or whatever social networks they were a part of.
-I felt social media could be impersonal, obnoxious and a platform for inane topics.
-I also hated the idea of checking my email for work all the time and set boundaries on after hour usage.
+I felt social media could be impersonal, obnoxious and a platform for inane chatter.
+I also hated the idea of checking my email for work all the time and set boundaries on after-hours usage.